 - Mobility (WBL): These questions explore women's legal access to physical mobility within a country.
-Studies show that legally sanctioned gender inequality has a significant negative impact on a country's economic growth, because it prevents a large portion of the population from fully participating in the economy, thus lowering the average ability of the workforce. - Workplace (WBL): These questions explore specific barriers to women's opportunities in the workplace.
+Studies show that legally sanctioned discrimination against women has a significant negative impact on a country's economic growth, because it prevents a large portion of the population from fully participating in the economy, thus lowering the average ability of the workforce.89 - Workplace (WBL): These questions explore specific barriers to women's opportunities in the workplace.
 Sexual harassment and violence in the workplace can undermine women's economic empowerment by preventing employment and blocking access to other financial resources.
-Research shows that when women have access to employment, investment in children's health, nutrition, and education often increases, promoting higher levels of human capital. - Pay (WBL): These questions look at barriers to women's pay equality.
-Restrictions on working hours, sectors, and occupations limit the range of jobs that women can hold and this lead to occupational segregation and confinement of women to low-paying sectors and activities.
-Many jobs prohibited for women are in highly paid industries, which can have implications for their earning potential.
+90 Research shows that when women have access to employment, investment in children's health, nutrition, and education often increases, promoting higher levels of human capital.
+91 - Pay (WBL): These questions look at barriers to women's pay.
+Restrictions that limit the range of jobs that women can hold can lead to occupational segregation and confinement of women to low-paying sectors and activities.
+92 Many jobs prohibited for women are in highly paid industries, which can have implications for their earning potential.
 Further, when women are excluded from "male" jobs in the formal sector, an overcrowding can occur in the "female" informal job sector.
 This leads to a depression of wages for an otherwise productive group of workers.
-Increasing women's participation in the workforce alone is insufficient for increased economic growth.
-Women need access to the same job and pay opportunities in order to have an impact on economic growth. - Marriage (WBL): These questions look at women's equality in marriage including questions on domestic violence, and child marriage.
-Research shows the earnings of women in formal wage work who are exposed to severe partner violence are significantly lower than women who do not experience such violence.97 - Parenthood (WBL): These questions look at the availability and equality of paid parental leave and the rights of pregnant women.
-Childcare and paid parental leave increase workforce participation and pay equality, leading to poverty reduction and increased economic growth.98 - Entrepreneurship (WBL): This area explores barriers to women's ability to start businesses.
-When one gender receives fewer legal rights, both the country's potential labor force and potential pool of entrepreneurs decreases.
-Women's ability to start businesses and create jobs is essential to increase economic growth and alleviate poverty.99 - Assets (WBL): This area analyzes women's ability to own, control, and inherit property.
-Owning and having an equal say in their use of property not only increases women's financial security; it is also associated with their increased bargaining power within the household.100 - Pension (WBL): This area examines questions of whether men and women have the same rights with respect to pensions, retirement, retirement age, and periods of absence from the workforce due to childcare.
-Pension equality has been shown to reduce poverty, particularly for older women.101
+93 Increasing women's participation in the workforce alone is insufficient for increased economic growth.
+94 - Marriage (WBL): These questions look at the rights of women in marriage including questions on domestic violence, and child marriage.
+Research shows the earnings of women in formal wage work who are exposed to severe partner violence are significantly lower than women who do not experience such violence.95

-• Child Marriage and Customary/Religious Law (WORLD Policy Analysis Center): This area deals with women's constitutional rights, and the status of Child Marriage.
+- Parenthood (WBL): These questions look at the availability of parental leave and the rights of pregnant women.
+Childcare and parental leave increase workforce participation leading to poverty reduction and increased economic growth.96 - Entrepreneurship (WBL): This area explores barriers to women's ability to start businesses.
+When women receive fewer legal rights, the country's potential labor force and potential pool of entrepreneurs decreases.
+Women's ability to start businesses and create jobs is essential to increase economic growth and alleviate poverty.97 - Assets (WBL): This area analyzes women's ability to own, control, and inherit property.
+Owning and having an equal say in their use of property not only increases women's financial security; it is also associated with their increased bargaining power within the household.98 - Pension (WBL): This area examines questions of whether men and women have the same rights with respect to pensions, retirement, retirement age, and periods of absence from the workforce due to childcare.
+Having the same rights for pensions has been shown to reduce poverty, particularly for older women.99 - Child Marriage and Customary/Religious Law (WORLD Policy Analysis Center): This area deals with women's constitutional rights, and the status of Child Marriage.
 Due to the typically large age differences between girls younger than 18 and their husbands, child brides lack bargaining power in the marriage and have less say over their activities and choices, including education and economic activity.
-Child marriage-through reduced decision-making power, greater likelihood of school dropout and illiteracy, lower labor force participation and earnings, and less control over productive household assets-severely impedes the economic opportunities of young women.
-For many women in rural areas, customary and religious law can override constitutional protections for equality and legal rights.
-Where these laws can override constitutional protections, all of the other benefits to economic growth and poverty reduction provided by other concepts covered in this indicator are nullified.
+Ochild marriage-through reduced decision-making power, greater likelihood of school dropout and illiteracy, lower labor force participation and earnings, and less control over productive household assets-severely impedes the economic opportunities of young women.
+For many women in rural areas, customary and religious law can override constitutional protections and legal rights.